actualbudget/actual/docs/Developers/using-the-API.md

 #### `init`

-<Method name="init" argsObject={true} args={[{ properties: [{ name: 'dataDir', type: 'string' }, { name: 'serverURL', type: 'string' }]}]} returns="Promise<void>" />
+<Method name="init" argsObject={true} args={[{ properties: [{ name: 'dataDir', type: 'string' }, { name: 'serverURL', type: 'string' }, { name: 'password', type: 'string' }]}]} returns="Promise<void>" />

 Call this before attempting to use any of the API methods.
-This will connect to the server and load the budget data.
+This will connect to the server using the provided password and load the budget data.

 `dataDir` defaults to the current working directory.

-If no `serverURL` is provided, no network connections will be made.
-If you provide a `serverURL`, the API will attempt to connect to the server and load the budget data from there.
+If no `serverURL` is provided, no network connections will be made, and you’ll only be able to access budget files already downloaded locally.

 You can find your budget id in the "Advanced" section of the settings page.